 Research the business side of banking

 - Is the site appropriate for a bank?
-See our Guidance for watershed/landscape-based approach section on our Templates and guidance page.

 - After construction, what type of on-going maintenance and monitoring will the bank need?

 for more information regarding what you should investigate about your bank site.